 Porcupines can have as many as 30,000 quills on their bodies, but contrary to the popular myth, they do not 'shoot' them at enemies.
-They feast on hemlock branches and are preyed upon by fisher cats.
+They feast on hemlock branches and are preyed upon by fishers.

 Biologists Kent McFarland, Sara Zahendra and Steve Faccio ventured into the woods on a blustery day to examine a porcupine den that was big enough for a human to fit in - but not someplace you'd want to venture!